mickymacirl/CI-P5-EGZ/TESTING.md

 ## HTML

 On all pages, the *[w3 HTML Validator](https://validator.w3.org/)* was used.
-Initially, there were a few errors due to stray script tags, incorrect use of headings inside spans, and some indentation elements such as div tags.
+Initially, there were a few errors due to stray script tags, incorrect use of headings inside spans, and some indentation elements such as div tags which were mostly fixed.

 All of these issues were resolved, and all pages passed validation.
 Because of the django structure - directing language code used in the HTML files, which cannot be easily copy and pasted into the validator, pages with login required or a secured view could be validated by direct URI.